Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 It also replaces blank spaces with UTF-encoding (replacing them with `%20`), allowing more than a word to be entered into the research field.

-The result of a string-filtered request for multiple items is stored in a `JSONArray` object: we can now loop through it to get the single elements.
+The result of a string-filtered request for multiple items is stored in a `JSONArray` object: we can now iterate through it to get the single elements.

 ---